Visit Rochester Victoria – 3 Excellent Reasons to Plan Your Next Great Escape

 On our 12-day road trip around Victoria, we struggled to find decent food.
 Food that gives you that feeling of satisfaction.
 Food that lets you know you have eaten well.
 We could count on one hand the number of good meals we had on this road trip.
 But Rochester scored 2 out of 2 – dinner at the Shamrock Hotel and breakfast at Kits Kafe.

-Our decision to try the centrally located, historic Shamrock Hotel for dinner was good one.
-I had crumbed lamb chops on a bed of mashed potatoes, with seasonal steamed vegetables.
+Our decision to try the centrally located, historic Shamrock Hotel for dinner was a good one (corner of Gillies and Moore Streets).
+I had crumbed lamb chops on a bed of mashed potatoes with seasonal steamed vegetables.
 My sister had the Thai Beef Stir Fry.
 We both agreed the food was excellent.
 These were some of the best pub meals we had ever eaten and were thoroughly enjoyed.
 Had we been staying another night, we would have gone back for seconds as there was much more on the menu we wanted to try.

-Breakfast at Kits Kafe was a yummy affair.
+Breakfast at Kits Kafe (51 Moore Street) was a yummy affair.
 We both had the pancakes – mine with maple syrup and bacon and my sister’s with fruit cumquat and bacon.
-The service was excellent, the food delicious, and the coffee was worth going back for after our river walk.
+The service was excellent, the food was delicious, and the coffee was worth going back for after our river walk.

 We could see the silo artworks across the road from the Kits Kafe.

 Where to stay

 In Rochester, we stayed at the Rochester Motel, but there are other accommodation options available.